cloudwego/goref/CONTRIBUTING.md

 # How to Contribute

 ## Your First Pull Request
-We use github for our codebase.
+We use GitHub for our codebase.
 You can start by reading [How To Pull Request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests).

 ## Branch Organization
 We use [git-flow](https://nvie.com/posts/a-successful-git-branching-model/) as our branch organization, as known as [FDD](https://en.wikipedia.org/wiki/Feature-driven_development)

 ## Bugs
 ### 1. How to Find Known Issues
-We are using [Github Issues](https://github.com/cloudwego/goref/issues) for our public bugs.
+We are using [GitHub Issues](https://github.com/cloudwego/goref/issues) for our public bugs.
 We keep a close eye on this and try to make it clear when we have an internal fix in progress.
 Before filing a new task, try to make sure your problem doesn’t already exist.

 ### 2. Reporting New Issues
 Providing a reduced test code is a recommended way for reporting issues.
 Then can placed in: